 EHA Exam

-The main exam session will be held during the EHA2024 Hybrid Congress in Madrid, Spain.
+The main exam session was held during the EHA2024 Hybrid Congress in Madrid, Spain.

 • Brazil (São Paulo)